-The Skin Clinic Fremantle is proud to be the first clinic in Western Australia to offer this revolutionary new acne treatment in Perth.
+The Skin Clinic Fremantle is proud to have been the first clinic in Western Australia to offer this revolutionary new acne treatment in Perth.

 Kleresca® is a breakthrough BioPhotonic treatment that significantly and safely improves acne, without discomfort or downtime.
 This acne treatment is safe, non-invasive and is clinically proven to improve even severe acne.
 Kleresca® is ideal for patients who do not wish to undertake other acne treatment options such as prescription medication.